mmphego/mmphego.github.io/_posts/2026-03-21-Did-I-Just-Accidentally-Build-a-Memory-Management-System-for-Claude-Code.md

 ## Hard-Earned Lessons

-**1. Your persona file is the highest-ROI memory investment:**
+**1. Your persona file is the highest-ROI memory investment.**
 One file changes every interaction.
 Before rules, before learnings, before anything.
 Write this first.
-It shifts baseline behaviour and prevents weeks of course-correcting misunderstandings.
+I spent weeks course-correcting Claude Code's assumptions about my communication style before persona.md existed.
+After loading it, the misunderstandings dropped to near zero.
+One file.

-**2. Use your primary chatbot to bootstrap it:**
+**2. Use your primary chatbot to bootstrap it.**
 The AI you talk to most has the best model of you.
-A direct prompt - *"write a persona document about me, be brutally honest"* - produces a draft more accurate than anything you'd write yourself.
+A direct prompt, *"write a persona document about me, be brutally honest"*, produces a draft more accurate than anything you'd write yourself. *(Mine called me "direct, critical, no-fluff."
+I wanted to argue, but that would have proven the point.)*

-**3. Episodic memory without categorisation is a junk drawer:**
+**3. Episodic memory without categorisation is a junk drawer.**
 Trust violations and "don't use pytest fixture X" should not live in the same file.
-Split by severity, or you'll load noise alongside the rules that matter most.
+I learned this the hard way when Claude Code loaded a testing gotcha during a blog writing session.
+Split by severity.
 Load frequency signals importance; respect that structure.

 **4. Procedural memory must be non-negotiable:**
 Rules loaded every session, with explicit consequences, change behaviour.
 Suggestions get dropped under pressure.
 Tags like "NON-NEGOTIABLE" and "MANDATORY" enforce the distinction between guidance and guardrails.